|

 "bricked"!
 Fixing a bricked Logik IR100 is not easy as it

-requires the processor be reprogrammed.
+requires the processor to be reprogrammed.
+We did have a way to

 There is sometimes a warning that this failure is about to happen